youngjin1106/Sales_prediction/README.md

 - Then used preprocessing to prepare the data to be used in Machine Learning.
 - After preprocessing ran the data through a Linear Regression and Decision Tree.
 - Evaluated the models with MAE, MSE, RMSE and R^2 metrics to determine best model.

+Model: The final model was a linear regression.
+This method was able to produce a 67% of the data to be used to show the sales prediction.
+This gave us the best error out of the two models and allows us to predict the sales of outlet stores.

+Recommendations: My recommendation is that the item mrp has the biggest correlation with the sales.
+The outlet size doesn't necessarily correlate to bigger sales.
+Focus more on the itmes you are selling rather then the size of the store.

+Lmitiations & Next Steps: I have only begun my machine learning and I am working on the next steps of this.
+I plan on learning new methods and returning to this project to further the data and come up with more solutions on how to predict sales.